Ben-David-Ben/F-Cal-TB-Project/missions.md

 - write an email to shan

-- filter the average energies per column to specific Y

 - compare energies of different pads around the gap with a sample "ideal" pad

-- fix the rows in the amount colormap

-- add the new energy per X func to RA
+- Get the RMS for each energy dstrbuton

+ask for runs 1080